huangsam/terraform-aws/README.md

 ## Usage

-First get the settings placed in the working directory:
+Place placeholder settings into the working directory:

     make config

-After populating the settings properly, go ahead and initialize the workspace:
+You will be given `terraform.tfvars` and `backend.ini` which represent settings for inputs and state storage.
+After configuring both files, go ahead and initialize the workspace:

-    make deploy
+    make init

-After you verify that it works, feel free to remove the resources:
+From there you can run any Terraform commands.
+Here are some common ones:

+    terraform plan
+    terraform apply
-    make destroy
+    terraform destroy

 ### Side notes